-An integral part of the implementation of the Incentive Compensation Plan by the Compensation Committee is the retention by the Committee of negative discretion with respect to the award to each executive officer, allowing the Committee to reduce or eliminate any award notwithstanding the existence of Performance Based Income.
-This gives the Committee the flexibility to appropriately evaluate the performance of each executive officer in light of, not only the level of Performance Based Income, but also in relation to the Company's consolidated net income and the individual's performance.
+An integral part of the implementation of the Incentive Compensation Plan by the Compensation Committee is the retention by the Committee of negative discretion with respect to the award to each executive officer, allowing the Committee to reduce or eliminate any award notwithstanding the existence of Performance-Based Income.
+This gives the Committee the flexibility to appropriately evaluate the performance of each executive officer in light of not only the level of Performance-Based Income, but also in relation to the Company's consolidated net income and the individual's performance.

 The Compensation Committee's determination to grant awards for each Named Executive Officer in the exercise of its business judgment is essentially qualitative, rather than formula-driven, and is based on the Committee's overall judgment of the individual's performance.
-However, in making its determination regarding the payment of awards for 2013, the Committee took into account the impressive 2013 performance of our largest subsidiary, CNA, as well as adverse market conditions facing several other subsidiaries, and also considered, in addition to the factors used in setting the award levels at the beginning of the performance period, the following factors: (i) the fact that the Company's performance during the year resulted in an increase in book value; (ii) the Committee's compensation philosophy against excessive or unreasonable compensation levels; (iii) an emphasis on consistent, long term, superior performance by the individual; (iv) the Committee's evaluation of the performance of each Named Executive Officer based on the direct observation of such performance, since each Named Executive Officer regularly reports to the Board on the Company's operations; (v) with respect to each Named Executive Officer other than the Chief Executive Officer, executive sessions with the Chief Executive Officer in which each Named Executive Officer's performance is reviewed and evaluated; and (vi) the ability of each Named Executive Officer and particularly the Chief Executive Officer, to demonstrate leadership, encourage growth initiatives at our subsidiaries and lead in devising plans and strategies to deal with the adverse market conditions which have challenged certain of our subsidiaries, as well as plans and strategies to enhance shareholder value.
+However, in making its determination regarding the payment of awards for 2014, the Committee was cognizant of the overall performance of the Company and its principal subsidiaries, particularly the adverse economic and market conditions in the energy sector, driven by sharply lower commodity prices worldwide, and the adverse impact on the market price of the Company's Common Stock.
+In this connection, the Committee evaluated the performance of each Named Executive Officer, particularly the Chief Executive Officer, including their ability to demonstrate leadership, encourage growth initiatives at our subsidiaries and lead in devising plans and strategies to deal with the adverse market conditions which have challenged certain of our subsidiaries, as well as plans and strategies to enhance shareholder value over the long term.
+The Committee noted: the successful disposition of HighMount, the Company's natural gas exploration and production subsidiary; Diamond Offshore's success in obtaining long-term contracts for its two previously uncontracted new drillships in a challenging market; the Company's ability to increase holding company cash and investments during 2014 while repurchasing almost 4% of its outstanding shares; and CNA's strong capital position which has allowed it to pay substantial dividends while maintaining its insurer financial strength ratings and increasing its shareholders' equity.
+Other important factors considered by the Committee included: (i) the Committee's compensation philosophy against excessive or unreasonable compensation levels; (ii) an emphasis on consistent, long term, superior performance by the individual; (iii) the Committee's evaluation of the performance of each Named Executive Officer based on the direct observation of such performance, since each Named Executive Officer regularly reports to the Board on the Company's operations; and (iv) with respect to each Named Executive Officer other than the Chief Executive Officer, executive sessions with the Chief Executive Officer in which each Named Executive Officer's performance is reviewed and evaluated.

-Based upon these factors, the Compensation Committee granted incentive compensation awards under the Incentive Compensation Plan to our Named Executive Officers at amounts equal to the 2013 targets.
-The amount awarded to our Named Executive Officers and to all participants in the Plan amounted to approximately 28% and 38%, respectively, of the total amount available in the performance bonus pool.
+Based upon these factors, the Compensation Committee granted incentive compensation awards under the Incentive Compensation Plan to our Named Executive Officers at amounts equal to the 2014 targets.
+The amount awarded to our Named Executive Officers and to all participants in the Plan amounted to approximately 43% and 51% respectively, of the total amount available in the performance bonus pool.
 The awards under this Plan for each of the Named Executive Officers are included in the column entitled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table, below.